fcdl94/MiBv2/README.md

 - [RECALL: Replay-based Continual Learning in Semantic Segmentation](https://github.com/LTTM/RECALL)
 - ADD Cityscapes and COCO datasets

+## WARNING
+I'm having hard times replicating the 15-1 and 19-1 settings of the original paper.
+Currently, I think the main issue is related to Mixed Precision, as also identified in some issue of [PLOP](https://github.com/arthurdouillard/CVPR2021_PLOP).
+Updates will follow.

 # Requirements
 To install the requirements, use the [requirements.txt](requirements.txt) file: